agude/agude.github.io/_books/wild_seed.md

 {{ this_authors }} settings are incredibly sparse, giving the book the feel of a stage play with rough-painted backdrops that are just enough to suggest a
-location: "a ship," "a village in New York," or "a plantation".
+location: "a ship", "a village in New York", or "a plantation".
 Often, her settings aren't described at all.
 This is in stark contrast to {{ banks }}, whose {{ culture_series }} I read just before this.
 He builds richly detailed places, like the ancient city and waterfall in {{ c7 }} for his stories.
 The